gregorycrane/CrosbySchaeffer2.0/chaps/lesson08.md

 παύω I stop ἄγω lead

 <div type="textpart" subtype="para" n="42">
-<p>Formation.
-The imperfect tense is built on the
-present stem showing the variable vowel (ο or ε).
+Formation.
+The imperfect tense is built on the present stem showing the variable vowel (ο or ε).
 Being a secondary3 tense, it differs from the present in having (1) augment, (2) secondary endings.
 It is found only in the indicative.

 <div type="textpart" subtype="para" n="43">
-<p>Augment.
-All secondary tenses of the indicative
-may be recognized by what is called augment.
+Augment.
+All secondary tenses of the indicative may be recognized by what is called augment.
 This is of two kinds: